yxyfer/DNN-centerNet/README.md

 - _--nfilter_ option allows you to not filter the bounding boxes.
 - _--minscore_ option allows you to specify the minimum score for a bounding box to be displayed.
 Default is 0.2
+- _center_ option allows you to plot the center of the bounding box.
+Default is False.
 - _image_ argument is the path to the image to test.